mgropper/CSVReader/README.md

-Simple CSV Reader that reads a CSV document into a database, using C# and SQLite.
+Simple console project CSV Reader that reads a CSV document into a database, using C# and SQLite.